 CHRISTOPHER SOMERVILLE is a writer, journalist and TV presenter.
 He was Walking Correspondent of The Daily Telegraph for 15 years.
 He is the author of Britain and Ireland’s Best Wild Places (Penguin), Coast (BBC Books), Somerville’s 100 Best Walks (Armchair Traveller), Never Eat Shredded Wheat: The Geography We’ve Lost and How to Find it Again (Hodder & Stoughton) and Walking in Ireland: 50 Walks Through the Heart and Soul of Ireland (Ebury).

-Also by this author, Greenwood Dark.
+Also by this author, Greenwood Dark and The View from the Hill.

 Find Christopher on Twitter, @somerville_c